Proven-Paradox/shaper-system/Handbook.md

 Special: If you pay the Overload cost, you may use this Ability as a minor action.
 Description: An easy way of limiting enemy vision (though allies are similarly hindered).
 This could be throwing a smoke grenade, conjuring a thick fog, lighting an alchemical concoction that produces thick smoke, and other similar effects that obscure vision.

+#### Void Dart
+Spell
+Action: Major
+Prerequisites: Capacity 1
+Range: Long
+Targets: 1 Enemy
+Cost: 15 MP
+Damage: x3 (Almighty)
+Description: A costly way to do high damage.
+This could be utilizing a forbidden spell, firing an anti-matter weapon, eldritch energy, or similar sources of powerful damage.

+> Given the extreme MP cost of this Ability, it is strategically advantageous to find some way of getting Boon before trying to use it.

 #### Volley
 Attack [Ranged]
 Action: Major